biromiro/feup-sgi-proj/tp3/README.md

 - Another custom traversal of the component tree for performance optimization, this time in order to carry out the *spritesheets* technique
 - Cubic easing on the pieces' movement animations
 - Press-down animation on the undo/lock buttons
-- Automatic highlighting of chained moves after the first one
+- Automatic highlighting of moved pieces

 ### Scene